Group distance magic and antimagic graphs: Introduction

 \section{Introduction}

-We study two graph labellings that belong to a large family of magic and antimagic-type labellings.
-Vaguely speaking, a magic-type labelling of a graph $G = (V(G), E(G))$ is an injective mapping from $V(G) \cup E(G)$ to a set of integers such that the sum of the labels of the elements adjacent and/or incident to an element of $V(G) \cup E(G)$ is equal to the same constant.
-An introductory text on magic-type labellings was published by W. Wallis \cite{wal}, and a book dealing with edge-antimagic labellings of graphs was written by M. Baca and M. Miller \cite{BM}.
-A thorough dynamic survey of graph labellings including other kinds of labellings is being maintained by J. Gallian \cite{gal}.

-In particular, a {\em distance magic labelling} of a graph $G$ with $|V(G)|=n$ is a bijection from $V(G)$ to $\{1,2,\dots,n\}$ such that the sum of the labels of all neighbours of every vertex $x\in V(G)$, called the {\em weight} of $x$, is equal to the same constant, called the {\em magic constant}.
-This labelling has been also called a {\em $1$-vertex magic vertex labelling} or a {\em $\Sigma$-labelling} by various authors.
-A graph that admits a distance magic labelling is often called a {\em distance magic graph}.
-The concept of distance magic labelling has been motivated by the construction of magic squares.
-Although the first results were probably obtained by V. Vilfred in a Ph.D. thesis \cite{vil} in 1994, it gained more attention only recently.
-For a survey, we refer the reader to \cite{afk}.
+A {\em distance magic labelling} of a graph $G = (V(G), E(G))$ with $|V(G)|=n$ is a bijection from $V(G)$ to $\{1,2,\dots,n\}$ such that the weights of all vertices are equal to the same constant called the {\em magic constant}, where the {\em weight} of a vertex is the sum of the labels of its neighbours.
+A {\em distance antimagic labelling} of $G$ is a bijection from $V(G)$ to $\{1,2,\dots,n\}$ such that different vertices have distinct weights.
+A graph that admits a distance magic (antimagic) labelling is called a {\em distance magic (antimagic) graph}.
+Motivated by the construction of magic squares, distance magic labelling received considerable attention in recent years.
+The reader is referred to \cite{afk} for a survey on distance magic labelling, \cite{BM,wal} for various kinds of magic and antimagic labelling problems for graphs, and \cite{gal} for a dynamic survey of graph labellings.

-A related concept is the notion of {\em distance antimagic labelling}.
-This is again a bijection from $V(G)$ to $\{1,2,\dots,n\}$ but this time different vertices are required to have distinct weights.
-A more restrictive version of this labelling is the {\em $(a,d)$-distance antimagic labelling}.
-It is a distance antimagic labelling with the additional property that the weights of vertices form an arithmetic progression with difference $d$ and first term $a$.

-In \cite{Fr} the second author introduced the concept of group distance magic labelling in the case when the group involved is cyclic.
-In the present paper we deal with the general case when the group involved is Abelian.
-Given a graph $G$ with $n$ vertices and an Abelian group $A$ of order $n$, an {\em $A$-distance magic labelling} of $G$ is defined to be a bijection $f$ from $V(G)$ to $A$ such that the weight of every vertex $x \in V(G)$ is equal to the same element of $A$, called the {\em magic constant} of $G$ with respect to $f$.
+The purpose of the present paper is to study distance magic and antimagic labelling by using elements of Abelian groups.
+Given a graph $G$ with $n$ vertices and an Abelian group $A$ of order $n$, we define an {\em $A$-distance magic labelling} of $G$ to be a bijection $f$ from $V(G)$ to $A$ such that the weight of every vertex $x \in V(G)$ is equal to the same element of $A$, called the {\em magic constant} of $G$ with respect to $f$.
 Here the \emph{weight} of $x$ under $f$ is defined as